bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 - Beamsplitter
 - Grating ("pitch"), the pitch corresponding to the grating pitch in µm.
 - Pinhole ("diameter")
 - Iris ("diameter", "success"), if the "success" parameter is provided (e.g. "success": {"diameter": 0.03},) the adjustable diameter needs to be below the stated value, to contribute to an overall success in the task (see components bar).
+If a success value is provided the minimum size is automatically limited to that value.
+- Slit ("diameter", "success"), if the "success" parameter is provided (e.g. "success": {"diameter": 0.03},) the adjustable diameter needs to be below the stated value, to contribute to an overall success in the task (see components bar).
+If a success value is provided the minimum size is automatically limited to that value.
 - DualPinhole ("diameter", "separation", "launches"), where "separation" indicates the distance between the two pinholes.
 If "lauches" is `true` this pinhole will (like a screen) analyse the impinging beams and launch two beams from its center.
 - Screen ("success", "target"), the "success" of the screen is often the most important component to fullfill a given task.
 The following options are supported for screen "success":
     - "Num": the minimal number of beams hitting the screen.
 If not specified it is allumed that this corresponds to the number of beams launched by the laser.